ml-archive/kotlin-template/docs/HOWWEWORK.md

 1. All new work resigns in `feature/*` branches.
 If some new interfaces were introduced, remember to cover them with unit-tests.
 2. After your work on the feature branch is complete, open the PR and ask someone who is working on this project (or worked previously) to review it.
-3. When PR is opened, Bitrise will automatically run all the code quality checks and unit-tests and will generate a report.
+3. For enterprise projects: When PR is opened, Bitrise will automatically run all the code quality checks and unit-tests and will generate a report.
-4. When PR is reviewed, merged and all the checks have passed, remember to make a new builds.
+4. When PR is reviewed, merged, and all the checks have passed, remember to make new builds.

 > Pro-tip: When opening pull-requests and/or creating branches remember to reference the JIRA issue/ticket

 ## Enterprise level projects

-### Code quaulity
+### Code quality
-Enterprise level projects also contain `lintrules` module with custom linting rules to maintain code quaulity.
-Moreover, each module uses `detect` and `klint` gradle plugins to maintain code style and cleanliness.
+Enterprise-level projects also contain `lintrules` module with custom linting rules to maintain code quality.
+Moreover, each module uses `detect` and `klint` Gradle plugins to maintain code style and cleanliness.
 Every pull request made, will launch these checks to make sure develop/master branches are always "clean" and release-ready.
 You can also run these checks manually using `gradle` commands like so:
 ```
 ./gradlew detekt
 ./gradlew lint